ashilr11/zss/README.txt

     Open in STS or Eclipse with Spring plugins

-    Run as a spring boot application
+    Import as Spring Boot Maven application and run

     HTTP Requests you can do using PostMan: